hqzhon/chatgpt-vscode-plugin/README.md

 - `ChatGPT: Refactor selection`: will try to refactor the selected code
 - `ChatGPT: Find problems`: looks for problems/errors in the selected code, fixes and explains them
 - `ChatGPT: Optimize selection`: tries to optimize the selected code
+- `ChatGPT: Translate selection`: tries to optimize the selected code

 `Ask ChatGPT` is also available when nothing is selected.
 For the other four commands, you can customize the exact prompt that will be sent to the AI by editing the extension settings in VSCode Preferences.